gognjen/post-to-multiple-facebook-groups/README.md

 Post to multiple Facebook groups
 ================================

 Post to multiple Facebook groups in one click.
-You can read full article <a href="https://gognjen.github.io/2014/09/01/post-to-multiple-facebook-groups.html" target="_blank">HERE</a>.
+You can find detailed instructions <a href="https://gognjen.github.io/2014/09/01/post-to-multiple-facebook-groups.html" target="_blank">HERE</a>.

 ## Screenshot